sup-technology/suptech-angular/README.md

 # Conventions
 - I used cabeb-case for naming components
-- I used camelCase for services classes
+- I used camelCase for services classes, Interfaces ...

 ## Development server